 - Complete the initial setup process.

 Remember that OneDrive can back up your files only if you have a working connection to the internet.
-If you’re often on a laptop with no internet access, you might be better of relying primarily on a local backup solution.
+If you’re often on a laptop with no internet access, you might be better off relying primarily on a local backup solution.
+What’s more, OneDrive’s free tier is limited to 5 GB, so be sure to upgrade if you need more storage space.

 How to Protect Your Files on Windows 11